suurjaak/grepros/README.md

 Supports both ROS1 and ROS2.
 ROS environment variables need to be set, at least `ROS_VERSION`.

+In ROS1, messages can be grepped even if Python packages for message types are not installed.
 Using ROS1 live topics requires ROS master to be running.

-Using ROS2 requires Python packages for message types to be available in path;
+Using ROS2 requires Python packages for message types to be available in path.
-in ROS1 messages can be grepped even if the packages are not installed.

 Can make use of [embag](https://github.com/embarktrucks/embag) for significantly faster bag reading in ROS1.